In the children's act

-Mediation is similarly envisaged in Section 29 which relates to court proceedings as Section 5(a) provides that a court may, for the purposes of a hearing order that “a report and recommendation of the Family Advocate, Social Worker or other suitable qualified person must be submitted to the court”.
-Therefore should the parties reach agreement through the mediation process, that mediated agreement would be referred to and taken into consideration by the court.
+Mediation is similarly envisaged in Section 29 which relates to court proceedings as Section 5(a) provides that a court may, for the purposes of a hearing order that “a report and recommendation of the Family Advocate, Social Worker or other suitably qualified person must be submitted to the court”.
+Therefore should the parties reach an agreement through the mediation process, that mediated agreement would be referred to and taken into consideration by the court.

 Chapter 4 refers to Children's Courts and Section 45 refers to matters which Children's Court may adjudicate.
-Section 46 refers to Orders which the Children's Court may make and specifically Section 46(1)(g) states that “the Court may make an Order subjecting a child, a parent or care giver of a child, or any person holding parental responsibilities and rights in respect of the child to :
+Section 46 refers to Orders which the Children's Court may make and specifically Section 46(1)(g) states that “the Court may make an Order subjecting a child, a parent or caregiver of a child, or any person holding parental responsibilities and rights in respect of the child to :

 Early intervention services;

 A family preservation programme; or